wso2con/2025-BCN-choreo-tutorial-2/README.md

 As nextstep we will create the dependent components for our application.
 Tipically in an organization when building a new application you would consume existing APIs and databases.
 For this tutorial we will create the components that we will use in our application.

-### 2. Creating the Accounts API
+### 2. Create the Accounts API

-1. Create Accounts API
+1. Create the Accounts API
     1. Go in to `Expense Tracker` project
     1. Select `Create Component`
     1. Select `Service Type`